Update: December 30th, 2008

 </p>

-… you can put it into a form button…
+You can also put it into a form button…

 Example 2.